 Two railway workers struck and killed by a train were wearing ear defenders and could not hear it coming, police believe.

-The victims, aged 58 and 64, died after being hit by the passenger service while working on tracks near Port Talbot in South Wales on Wednesday morning, according to British Transport Police (BTP).
+The victims died after being hit by the passenger service while working on tracks near Port Talbot in South Wales on Wednesday morning, according to British Transport Police (BTP).

 A third casualty was treated for shock at the scene but was uninjured.